 Wärtsilä's occupational health and safety principles are defined in the Code of Conduct, the company's Quality, Environmental, Health and Safety (QEHS) Policy, and in the directive on environment, health, and safety (EHS).
-Wärtsilä's subsidiaries are required to have a management system in place that conforms to the QEHS Policy and the EHS directive.
+Wärtsilä's subsidiaries are required to have a management system in place that conforms to both the QEHS Policy and the EHS directive.
 The main aspects of the management system relate to compliance with legislation, identifying and minimising occupational health and safety risks, personnel training, implementing effective health and safety programmes and instructions, recording and investigating occurred incidents, and the continual improvement of occupational health and safety performance.
 At the end of 2019, 55 Wärtsilä companies, representing roughly 82% of Wärtsilä's total workforce, were operating with a certified occupational health and safety management system in place.

-In addition to the management system, Wärtsilä companies apply occupational health and safety programmes as required by local legislation.
+In addition to the management system, Wärtsilä companies also apply occupational health and safety programmes as required by local legislation.
 These are normally developed by occupational health and safety committees made up of company management and personnel representatives.
-Altogether, 78% of Wärtsilä companies currently have an occupational health and safety committee.
+Altogether, 85% of all Wärtsilä companies currently have an occupational health and safety committee.

 The indicators used to measure occupational health and safety performance include the number of accidents, the time of absence due to sickness, the frequency of accidents, and the number of near miss / hazard observation reports.
 Wärtsilä has set a corporate level target of achieving zero injuries.
-This target is a long-term commitment from the company to strengthen a safety culture, and it requires actions from all Wärtsilä companies and employees.
-The safety performance of the companies is monitored on a monthly basis and the results are reviewed by the Board of Management.
-To further strengthen Wärtsilä’s safety culture, a new global programme known as ZeroMindset has been introduced.
-ZeroMindset focuses on three key elements: leadership, the shared safety mindset of individuals, and effective safety tools and practices.
+This target is a long-term commitment from the company to strengthen the safety culture, and it requires actions from all Wärtsilä companies and employees.
+The safety performance of each company is monitored on a monthly basis, and the results are reviewed by the Wärtsilä Board of Management.